-The Financial Accounting Standards Board (FASB) has issued a new guidance that affects all entities holding financial assets, including credit unions, by changing the standards of an equity security.
+The Financial Accounting Standards Board (FASB) has issued a new guidance that impacts all entities holding financial assets, including credit unions, by changing the standards of an equity security.
 The guidance forces credit unions to report any losses on stocks, mutual funds, and ETFs on their current net income statements, even if those investments are designed to be held for the long-term to meet future obligations like funding executive retirement plans.
-Although the guidance won’t come into effect until December 2018, the volatility of equity securities could cause a number of issues for credit unions if they don’t transition their portfolios to more stable and predictable assets soon.
+The guidance came into effect December 15, 2018, and the volatility of equity securities can cause a number of issues for credit unions if they don’t transition their portfolios to more stable and predictable assets soon.

-ALet’s take a look at what will happen under the FASB’s new guidance, why this change has come to pass, and what credit unions can do to ensure that they make the right choices when it comes to equity securities.
+Let’s take a look at what is happening under the FASB’s new guidance, why this change came to pass, and what credit unions can do to ensure that they make the right choices when it comes to equity securities.